 African American older adults frequently face cultural, social, or geographical isolation, including isolation caused by racial or ethnic status.
 Because this isolation is present across the lifespan, it can increase implications for older adults.
 According to national data from the CDC, an African American male who is 60 in 2020 can expect to live to be 77.6, on average; however, a white male who is 60 in 2020 can expect to live to be 81.1.
-Missouri's Department of Health and Senior Services indicates that in 2019 an African American in Missouri.
+Missouri's Department of Health and Senior Services indicates that in 2019 an African American living in Missouri can expect to live, on average, 4.7 fewer years than a white American in Missouri.
 This difference in life expectancy indicates that race profoundly impacts the lives of African American older adults in Missouri.